coleifer/peewee/docs/peewee/playhouse.rst

     Extends :py:class:`TextField` and implements transparent JSON encoding and decoding in Python.

+    .. py:method:: extract(path)

+        :param str path: a JSON path, e.g. ``$.key1``

+        Extract a value from a JSON document at the given path.

 .. py:function:: Match(columns, expr[, modifier=None])

     :param columns: a single :py:class:`Field` or a tuple of multiple fields.